Saga of a Star World: Synopsis

 Battlestar Galactica is set in a distant star system, in an age described as "the seventh millennium of time".
 Twelve colonies of humans, living on different worlds, have been fighting a 1,000 year war against the robotic race of Cylons, who seek to exterminate all of humanity.
-The Cylons have unexpectedly sued for peace, through the diplomatic agency of a human, Count Baltar.
+The Cylons have unexpectedly sued for peace, through the diplomatic agency of a human, Lord Baltar.
 The human leaders, called the Council of the Twelve (with one representative from each colony), and the commanders of their military fleet are all too pleased by the Cylon offer of peace, which ends so many years of warfare.
 The powerful "Battlestars" are assembled for armistice talks with Humanity's age-old robotic enemy.
 But it's a deception: the Cylons have no intention of making peace, and Baltar has betrayed humanity for the promise that his colony would be spared from extermination (a promise that goes unfulfilled).

-Only Commander Adama, of the battlestar Galactica, suspects that the Cylons are planning a trap, and orders a recon patrol, consisting of his two best pilots: his eldest son, Captain Apollo, and Lieutenant Starbuck.
+Only Commander Adama, of the battlestar Galactica, suspects that the Cylons are planning a trap, and orders a recon patrol, consisting of his two best pilots: his eldest son, Captain Apollo, commander of the Galactica's strike wing, and Lieutenant Starbuck, the Galactica's best fighter pilot and Apollo's best friend.
 Adama's younger son, Zac, convinces Starbuck to let him go in his place.
 The patrol discovers a vast Cylon armada waiting in ambush behind a moon named Cimtar, but the Cylons jam their communications.
 Cylon fighters pursue the two Vipers, and Zac's fighter is hit.
 This forces Apollo to leave him behind, so that the fleet can be warned.
 Zac's Viper is destroyed by the Cylons just before he reaches the fleet.

 Baltar manipulates President Adar into prohibiting the launch of fighters as the Cylons close in on the fleet.
 Frustrated, Adama orders the Galactica's Viper squadrons be placed on full alert, disguised as "Battlestations Drill," with their fighters ready to launch.
 As the Cylons attack, the Galactica is able to launch its fighters first, while the other battlestars are caught off-guard.
 The Atlantia, with President Adar aboard, is destroyed, as are apparently the other battlestars; Galactica alone survives the Cylon assault.
 Apollo informs Adama that the Cylons were accompanied by refueling tankers, and Adama realizes that this would allow the fighters to operate far from their base ships (known as "basestars"), which must be operating somewhere else.
 He orders the Galactica to withdraw and protect the planet Caprica, Adama's homeworld, but they are too late, as the Cylon fleet has launched simultaneous massive assaults on all the Colonies at the very same time the attack on the battlestars has commenced.
+The Cylon Imperious Leader, determined to destroy the human race, orders Baltar's execution after his usefulness is over, but he is spared at the last moment in order to help the Cylons hunt down the human fleet.